Tornadoes of 1953: May 9–11

+A map showing the track of the F5 tornado that struck Waco, Texas on May 11.

 A violent outbreak of at least 33 tornadoes struck the Great Plains and the Upper Mississippi Valley in Early-May just a week after the previous outbreak ended.
 On May 9, a large, long-tracked, half mile wide F3 tornado hit Milligan, Friend, and Milford, Nebraska, killing five and injuring 82.
 May 10 saw three F4 tornadoes strike Iowa.
 The third F4 twister ended up being an extremely long-tracked tornado family that moved through Iowa, Minnesota, and Wisconsin on a 162 mi path.
 It struck the towns of Chester, Iowa, Wykoff, Dover, St. Charles, Crystal Spring and Minneiska, Minnesota, and Cochrane, Waumandee, Lookout, Strum, Foster, Ludington, Edson, Stanley, Brownsville, and Gilman, Taylor County, Wisconsin.
 This family consisted of at least five tornadoes, killing two and injuring 24.
 Tornado activity on May 11 began with a .5 mile wide F4 tornado striking areas between Grape Creek and San Angelo, Texas, killing 13 and injuring 159.
 Later that day, the first officially rated F5 tornado in US history obliterated Downtown Waco, destroying or collapsing many of the structures and tossing numerous vehicles.
 114 were killed and 597 were injured, making it the deadliest tornado in Texas history.
 Overall, the outbreak killed 144 and injured 895.